open-physiology/open-physiology-viewer/manual/scaffold.md

  Another read-only property `partOf` indicates to which scaffold the wire belongs.

  The main use of wires in ApiNATOMY models is to define trajectories for chains.
 The wire's property `wiredChains` shows which chains get governed by the wire.
+Wires can also be used as axes for [stratified regions](./stratification.html).

 ## Region
   Regions are flat shapes that help to provide context to the model, e.d., by placing certain process graphs into a region named "Lungs", one can indicate that this process is happening in the lungs.